 Just to add that a Hotel Mystery Shopper is not to be mistaken for an official Hotel Reviewer which can be a very lucrative full-time position, with the national average in the US being around $52,000 if you are recruited directly through a hotel parent company.

 Is a Hotel Mystery Shopper Job Right for You?

-However, if you love to travel, experience new places, and don’t mind giving an observant eye while enjoying your stay at a selected hotel or resort, a hotel testing job could be the perfect fit for you.
+However, if you love to travel, experience new places and take detailed observations during the course of a stay at a hotel or resort, a hotel testing job could be the perfect fit for you.

 Where Can You Find Hotel Mystery Shopper Jobs?

 There are quite a few hotels who don’t mind putting their money where their mouth is and hiring mystery shoppers to give them honest reviews about their experiences at their hotels.

 While some hotels will hire luxury hotel reviewers independently, others will utilize third-party agencies to perform the mystery shopper hiring and some companies recruit globally.

 The best known hotel mystery shopping companies include:

 If you’re lucky enough to have built a travel blog, you can also write your own hotel reviews and earn affiliate income if readers / followers book using your affiliate links.
 However, it is a competitive industry.

 Want to know more?
 Read my step by step guide to starting a blog.